Naval Air Station Patuxent River: Environmental contamination

 Naval Air Station Patuxent River (PAX) operated several landfills and other historical disposal areas.
 The landfills received solid and hazardous wastes.
 This included spent oil absorbents, solvents, paints, antifreeze, thinners, pesticides and photo lab wastes, sewage treatment plant sludge, cesspool wastes.

-In the late 1950s, DDT was sprayed and from 1962-1989 various pesticides, including fungicides and insecticides and herbicides, were used, contaminating the ground surface water and groundwater.
+In the late 1950s, DDT was sprayed and from 1962–1989 various pesticides, including fungicides and insecticides and herbicides, were used, contaminating the ground surface water and groundwater.
 Base residential housing was within a quarter mile.

-On May 31, 1994, PAX was added to the Superfund program's National Priorities List.
+In May 1994, PAX was added to the Superfund program's National Priorities List.

 As of 2022, several areas were considered "cleaned up" after removing contaminated soil, but there are ongoing maintenance activities such as monitoring and treatment of landfill gas, groundwater, and using land use controls and institutional controls, eg. restricting fish consumption.
 At the remaining areas, investigations and remedy selection activities continue.

-For example, on 28 April 2021 the Navy disclosed at a NAS Patuxent River Restoration Advisory Board meeting that 84,757 ppt of PFOS were detected in the groundwater at Webster Field.
+For example, in April 2021 the Navy disclosed at a NAS Patuxent River Restoration Advisory Board meeting that 84,757 ppt of PFOS were detected in the groundwater at Webster Field.

 History

 Genesis: 1937

-Prior to 1937 was once prime farmland, consisting of several large plantations, Mattapony, Susquehanna, and Cedar Point, as well as numerous tenant and sharecropper properties and a few clusters of vacation homes.
+Prior to 1937 the area was prime farmland, consisting of several large plantations, Mattapony, Susquehanna, and Cedar Point, as well as numerous tenant and sharecropper properties and a few clusters of vacation homes.
 The Cedar Point community included several churches, a post office, and a gas station.
 Some of the old homes now serve as quarters for Navy personnel stationed there.

 In 1937, the Navy's Bureau of Aeronautics sought to consolidate aviation test programs, previously being conducted at several stations, including Dahlgren and Norfolk, the Washington Navy Yard, Naval Air Station Anacostia in Washington, D.C., and the Naval Aircraft Factory in Philadelphia, Pennsylvania.
 Cedar Point was selected due to its remote location on the coastline, well removed from air traffic congestion, with ample space for weapons testing.

 1940s: Wartime urgency

 Fast-track chartering of base and start of construction

 The onset of American involvement in World War II spurred establishment of the new air station.
 Rear Admiral John Henry Towers, Chief of Bureau of Aeronautics, requested approval and authorization to begin construction on December 22, 1941.
-Secretary of the Navy, Frank Knox, gave approval on 7 January 1942 and construction began on 4 April 1942.
+Secretary of the Navy, Frank Knox, gave approval on 7 January 1942.
+Construction began on 4 April 1942.

 Hardships for original civilian residents

-The original civilian residents had about a month, until 1 March 1942, to relocate as the federal government purchased all the land at a cost of $712,287 for 6412 acre, which in 2013 dollars would be the equivalent of being paid $1,261 per acre.
+The original civilian residents had about a month, until 1 March 1942, to relocate, as the federal government purchased all the land at a cost of $712,287 for 6412 acre, which in 2013 dollars would be the equivalent of being paid $1,261 per acre.
 Many residents were forced to sell land that had been in their families for generations.
 Some families had roots in the area going back 300 years.
 These included traditional farming, crabbing and fishing families and there were protests.
-National wartime urgency was however felt in Washington at the time to take precedence, and the process of eminent domain went through.
+National wartime urgency was felt in Washington at the time to take precedence, and the process of eminent domain went through.